mignoe/tools/README.md

 # tools
-A repository to store all my developed tools.
+A repository to store tools developed by me that helps on the day-to-day programming.